Rustic Vegan Irish Soda Bread: A Plant-Based Take on Tradition

 Recipe FAQ

 Q: Can I use regular flour instead of bread flour?
 A: Absolutely!
 All-purpose flour works perfectly in this recipe.
-In fact, traditional Irish soda bread was made with soft wheat flour.
+In fact, traditional Rustic Vegan Irish Soda Bread was made with soft wheat flour.

 Q: Why didn’t my bread rise much?
 A: Check the freshness of your baking soda, and make sure your “buttermilk” is acidic enough.
 Also, overworking the dough can inhibit rising.